opensorceror/minimal-mistakes/_pages/about.md

 ## What I Do

 I spend most of my time digging through data to find something that enables better decision making.
-I also frequently write code in Python, Scala and JavaScript, three of my favorite programming languages.
+I also frequently write code in Scala and Python, two of my favorite programming languages.
 However, I *try* to be technology agnostic - to use the best tool for the job without playing favorites.

 ## Interests

 - *Reading*: Due to my Masters studies, I had lost touch with books for a while.
 A recent Kindle purchase sparked the dormant love of reading and now I'm hooked.
 I mostly read mystery/thriller novels.
 A great recent read was [A Girl on the Train](https://www.goodreads.com/choiceawards/best-mystery-thriller-books-2015) by Paula Hawkins.
 Due to my recent interest in creating this blog, I'm currently struggling to find time to read [The Heist](https://www.goodreads.com/book/show/18730158-the-heist?from_search=true) by Daniel Silva.
 I also enjoy reading about technology and politics.
 Yes, I agree, [Wired](https://www.wired.com/) should stick to technology articles only.
 - *Watching*: I enjoy both real science and fictional science...anything with science really.
 I'm an avid viewer of [PBS Spacetime](https://www.youtube.com/channel/UC7_gcs09iThXybpVgjHZ_7g).
 Matt O'Dowd explains mind-boggling physics concepts about the nature of reality in relatively easier to understand ways.
 One of my all time favorite space documentaries is [Cosmos - A Spacetime Odyssey](http://www.imdb.com/title/tt2395695/) hosted by the legendary Neil deGrasse Tyson.
 A new favorite is [Planet Earth II](http://www.imdb.com/title/tt5491994/), which displays breathtaking UHD footage of wildlife on our wonderful, fragile planet.
 - *Learning*: In my spare time, you can often find me cooking, traveling or watching videos on [Khan Academy](https://www.khanacademy.org/) and taking (or rather, trying to find time to take) courses on [Coursera](https://www.coursera.org/).

 ---

 ## This Template

 This template - Minimal Mistakes - is designed, developed, and maintained by the incredibly creative [Michael Rose](https://mademistakes.com/).